Seven Taiwanese American Christians tell us how their faith can be reconciled with support for LGBTQ rights, including same-sex marriage.

 Timothy Tseng (曾祥雨)

-English Ministry pastor at Canaan Taiwanese Christian Church in San Jose, California, affiliate of the Asian American Center at Fuller Theological Seminary, independent scholar
+Pastor of English Ministries at a Taiwanese Church in the San Francisco Bay Area, affiliate of the Asian American Center at Fuller Theological Seminary, independent scholar

 I’m writing to: Asian-American kids growing up in the same environment as I did